Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Conclusion

 Taken together, the Subaru GTO2deg$^2$ and DLS F2 fields underscore the need for a large-area direct test of weak lensing cluster identification based on high significance peaks derived from weak lensing.
-It appears from the small sample of GTO2deg$^2$ and DLS clusters we have explored so far that these estimates agree within 20-30\% when the cluster candidate is detected in both the redshift survey and the lensing map.
-Detailed comparison of predicted (from the weak lensing survey) and measured line-of-sight velocity dispersions for a large sample might elucidate systematic issues.
-These surveys suggest that a 50 square degree survey should contain $\sim 200$ peaks with $\nu \gtrsim 3.7$, a large enough sample of high significance peaks for robust comparison with simulations.
+The CFHTLS (Shan et al. (2011) is an important step in this direction.
+Well-designed foreground redshift surveys of this region will refine the correspondence (or lack of it) between systems of galaxies and weak lensing peaks.

 \acknowledgments We thank P. Berlind and M. Calkins for their expert operation of the Hectospec.
 D. Mink, J. Roll, S. Tokarz, and W. Wyatt constructed and ran the Hectospec pipeline.
 Nelson Caldwell deftly manages Hectospec queue scheduling for optimal scientific results.
 Eduard Westra assisted with some of the observations.
 We thank Scott Kenyon for insightful comments and discussions.
+We thank the anonymous referee for astute comments that improved this paper.
 The Smithsonian Institution generously supported Hectospec and this project.
 NSF grant AST-0708433 supports Ian Dell Antonio's research.

 {\it Facilities:}\facility {MMT(Hectospec)}

 \begin{landscape}

 \end{landscape}